ecarlson88/Q-SYS-Ontime-Controller-Plugin/README.md

 # Ontime Controller Plugin V1.0

 ## At the moment this plugin will only work with ontime V1.X releases.
 Changes to the API in the upcoming V2 will cause a good portion of this plugin to stop functioning.

-Work is being done to update the plugin to support ontime V2 and the added features being in their upcoming API.
+## Work is being done to update the plugin to support ontime V2 and the added features being added in their upcoming API.
+Testing still underway

 ## Overview
 ### Description: